FinnNahon/finnnahon.github.io/content/info/resources/_index.md

 - [Fontshare](https://www.fontshare.com/): foundry of free fonts for both personal and commercial use.
 - [Frieze](https://www.frieze.com/): platform covering modern and contemporary art.
 - [The League of Moveable Type](https://www.theleagueofmoveabletype.com/): an open-source font foundry.

-## articles

-- [What can a technologist do about climate change?](https://worrydream.com/ClimateChange/): an in-depth article discussing the role technologists have and their responsibility to the longevity of the planet.

 ## books